whonixnetworks/whonixnetworks.github.io/_posts/2025-09-27-getting-a-lab-started.md

 Monitoring Stack 2 cores 4GB 20GB
 Total for Basic Homelab 4-8 cores 16GB Varies

-Warning: A modern low-power CPU with 16GB RAM can comfortably run 10+ services.
+A modern low-power CPU with 16GB RAM can comfortably run 10+ services.
 Plan for your actual workload, not theoretical maximums.
-{: .prompt-warning }
+{:.prompt-warning }

 Myth 4: "You Need 10Gb Networking Everything"